-We will be doing routine maintenance and inspections on our water tanks.
+We will be doing routine maintenance on our water tanks.
 Please make sure all faucets in your apartment are turned OFF at that time.

-If you have any questions, please contact the building management office.
+If you have any questions, please call the building management office.

-Thank you for your cooperation and we apologize for any inconvenience.
+Thank you for your cooperation.